AkbarBakhshi/RN-Journey/README.md

 4. **Features/DevClient**: Expo Development Builds with Expo Dev Client.
 Corresponding video on YouTube: [Expo Development Build](https://youtu.be/C04MMx3ucO0)

 5. **Features/Splash_Icon_Fonts**: Expo Splash screen (light and dark theme), App icon and Expo Google Fonts.
 Corresponding video on YouTube: [Expo Fonts, App Icon and Splash Screen (dark/light mode)](https://youtu.be/jEKdBqTclME)

+5. **Features/ChatScreen**: Handling Keyboard display and hiding in React Native for TextInput so that the keyboard does not cover the text input area in iOS.
+Corresponding video on YouTube: [React Native Text Input iOS and Android - Handling Keyboard](https://youtu.be/DuspDGuR58Q)